GreptimeTeam/greptimedb/docs/schema-structs.md

 The order of columns in `TableMeta::schema` is the same as the order specified in the `CREATE TABLE` statement which users use to create this table.

-`TableMeta::schema` doesn't have metadata about which columns are primary key columns or value columns (non-primary key and time index).
-We store them in `primary_key_indices` and `value_indices`.
+The field `primary_key_indices` stores indices of primary key columns.
+The field `value_indices` records the indices of value columns (non-primary key and time index, we sometimes call them field columns).

 Suppose we create a table with the following SQL
 ```sql